 The Malaysia Hall Canteen serves, hands-down, the best Malay food not just in the UK, but in Europe, maybe even the Western Hemisphere!
 The history of the Malaysia Hall Canteen goes back more than 60 years - even before then-Malaya got its independence from the UK.

-It was said that when Tunku Abdul Rahman, the Cambridge-educated prince from Kedah, who was to become Malaysia’s first Prime Minister, announced to the Malayan students in London that their country was to become independent, they carried him on their shoulders around the Malaysia Hall, then situated in Bryanstone Square, near Marble Arch.
+It was said that when Tunku Abdul Rahman, the Cambridge-educated prince from Kedah, who was to become Malaysia’s first Prime Minister, announced to the Malayan students in London that their country was to become independent - he did it there at Malaysia Hall, and they carried him on their shoulders around the premises which was then situated in Bryanstone Square, near Marble Arch.

 I remembered my first time at the Malaysia Hall Canteen in Bryanstone Square, joining a long queue of Malaysians (mainly students) in the late-70s.
 Then, it was the only place where we Malaysians & Singaporeans can have a taste of “home”.
 The Toishan-Cantonese fare down in London Chinatown were off-limits to the Malays who’re Muslims and do not partake pork nor non-halal meats there, whereas to us Chinese-Malaysians and Chinese-Singaporeans, we sometimes long for the chili-heat which characterises many of our Malayanised Chinese dishes rather than the bland, rustic Chinese fare of London’s Toishan-Cantonese.